A Christmas card from Florence Nightingale

 We present this pretty Christmas card from our archives, handmade and sent by Florence over 100 years ago.

-This handmade card was sent by Florence to her friend, Bessy Coleman.
+This handmade card was sent by Florence Nightingale, the pioneer of modern nursing, to her friend, Bessy Coleman.

 The front of the card reads ‘Good fortune: Thro’ Christmas and a glad new year/May good health you betide/And nothing but good fortune/In the house where you abide”.